CAIP-358: Universal Payment Request Method

 This multi-step process creates excessive friction, often requiring 4-6 user interactions for a simple payment.

-- Moving choice to the wallet rather than forcing merchants to pre-select payment methods, wallets can filter available options based on user account balances and preferences
+- It moves choice to the wallet, allowing it to filter payment options based on user balances and preferences.

 - All payment options are transmitted in one request, eliminating the need for multiple user interactions